isomerpages/nlb-curiocity/resource-room/story-maps/_posts/2021-06-13-post-tampines.md

 Notes:

-1. This story map does not show a comprehensive coverage of the places of interest Tampines.
+1. This story map does not show a comprehensive coverage of the places of interest in Tampines.

 2. The title of the base map used in this story map is [“Singapore.
 Tampines”](https://www.nas.gov.sg/archivesonline/maps_building_plans/record-details/fb73b6c5-115c-11e3-83d5-0050568939ad) (1992).